remla25-team18/operation/README.md

 - **[Pipeline Management with DVC]**

 - **[Code Quality]** Pylint has a non-standard configuration and one custom rule for the ML code smell Randomness Uncontrolled.
-The project applies multiple linters, namely flake8 and bandit, which have a non-default configuration.
+The project additionally applies flake8 and bandit, which have a non-default configuration.
+All three linters are automatically run as part of the GitHub workflow

 ### Assignment 3